Holographic Fermions in Striped Phases: Conclusions

 \section{Conclusions}

-This analysis is a preliminary step towards probing the Fermi response of a strongly coupled quantum system in which translational invariance is broken spontaneously.
+This analysis is a preliminary step towards probing the Fermi response of a strongly coupled quantum system in which translational invariance is broken spontaneously (with and without an underlying ionic lattice).
 We have worked with a holographic model of a striped superconducting phase which shares certain key features of PDW order.
 In addition, we have added to the model a UV source which breaks translational invariance explicitly and describes an ionic lattice.
 The final construction describes spontaneous crystallization in the presence of a background lattice, thus providing a concrete framework to examine the interplay of spontaneous and explicit breaking of translations on the fermionic response in the system.